free-honey/naumachia/trireme/README.md

 ## Environments

 Environments represent the Cardano network you want to interact with.
 You can manage multiple environments and switch between them easily.
-Test your contract on your filesystem with a local mocked environment, then switch to a live environment to deploy your contract to the blockchain.
+You can test your contract with a local mocked environment stored in your filesystem, then switch to a live environment to deploy your contract to the blockchain.

 Create a new environment with the command: